teamtomo/teamtomo-site-archive/mini-tutorials/dynamo/simple-alignment.md

 ## Setup

-In this section, we will set up our alignment project.

 First, we need to open `Dynamo`, either activating it in `MATLAB` or using the standalone version.

 ### Open the `dcp` gui